What are the Warning Signs of Sleep Apnea?

 How do you get rid of sleep apnea?

-Your dentist can recognize signs of sleep apnea, gather more information, and communicate with your primary care physician for diagnosis and treatment recommendations.
+Your dentist in Wichita, KS can recognize signs of sleep apnea, gather more information, and communicate with your primary care physician for diagnosis and treatment recommendations.

 The top treatment for moderate to severe sleep apnea in adults is CPAP therapy.